 We should not rule out the possibility that even brash, inexperienced, unconstrained, and bold young men who make war at will would one day see the folly of their ways and start to act more sensibly.
 That would be good news for the entire Middle East, which is why these two fellows are worth watching closely.

-Rami G. Khouri is a senior fellow at the American University of Beirut and the Harvard Kennedy School, and can be followed on Twitter @ramikhouri
+Rami G. Khouri is senior public policy fellow and professor of journalism at the American University of Beirut, and a non-resident senior fellow at the Harvard Kennedy School Middle East Initiative.
+He can be followed on Twitter @ramikhouri

 Copyright ©2017 Rami G. Khouri — distributed by Agence Global